Table of Contents

 – Students who raise their hands to give answers or participate in discussions on projects or activities.
 This means they are engaged with the lesson plan, either interested in what you are teaching them or they want to share an idea.
 Either way, it is a good thing because it means they are engaged.

 Also, how they interact with each other during class can give insight into how much of an effect their group work is having on how they work together as a class.
-Keeping data on this is important so you can keep track of any patterns emerging.
+Keeping data on this is important so you can keep track of any patterns emerging and further answer how to measure student engagement in the classroom.

 Students should feel comfortable approaching you for any help or guidance.
 Have them write down how much they think each classmate is understanding and what can be done to help make it better.
 They will be a lot more open to how they handle the situation if you are not around.